hoodiehq-archive/documentation/index.md

 The Interface allows you to manage the Modules for your application.
 You can enable and disable Modules at will, and change their configurations.

-For example, you can customise email tamplates that are sent out to your users, or create payment plans that your users can sign up for.
+For example, you can customise email templates that are sent out to your users, or create payment plans that your users can sign up for.

 The Hoodie Admin Interface has access to the [List of Hoodie Modules]() and you can add new Modules at any time.